Steph-ski/express-node.js/README.md

 # express-node.js

-This is a Node API using Express with a MongoDB database and Jest for testing.
+This is a To Do Node API using Express with a MongoDB database and Jest for testing.

 **Prerequisites:**